 Gatlinburg isn’t just the gateway to the Smokies, it’s also a gateway to the perfect getaway for small or large families and groups.
 Whether you’re an adventurer, foodie, thrill seeker or shopper, Gatlinburg offers plenty of fun to make your visit an unforgettable one.
 Peruse the selections below to see how many things to do in Gatlinburg there are!

 Once called a “moonshiners’ paradise,” Gatlinburg is home to the Sugarlands Distilling Company.
+American Peach, Silver Cloud, and Dynamic Cinnamon are just a few of the many moonshine flavors you’ll be dying to try at Sugarlands Distilling Company.
+From what used to stand as a dilapidated barn, has now been repurposed to a beautiful and finely aged building.
+Witness the handcrafted process of a truly one-of a-kind moonshine.
+Learn about the company’s rich history in the industry.
+Just don’t forget to take a jar or two home with you after your tour!
 If you’re a fan of the TV series “Moonshiners” you’ll recognize the people behind the Legends series.
 They feature the recipes of Mark and Digger, Jim Tom Hedrick, Mark Rogers, and Steven Tickle.
 Sugarlands started their “Whiskey Project,” with three different batches in 2016.

-If hard liquor isn’t your thing, there are plenty of wineries in the area.
-Sugarland Cellars, open seven days a week, uses regionally-grown grapes by generation farmers.
+The Great Smoky Mountain’s rich history is showcased on the labels from Sugarland Cellars Winery, located at the Gatlinburg entrance to Great Smoky Mountains National Park.
+Sugarland Cellars offers daily tours and complimentary wine tasting, great for small to large groups!
+The gift shop is filled with plenty of wine-related gifts and Smoky Mountain memories.
+Visitors enjoy carefully selected fine wines crafted on site from pure passion and a rich mountain history.
 They are a part of the Rocky Top Wine Trail, so if you want to start a Passport, this is a good place to start.
 They offer dry, semi-sweet, sweet, and specialty wines.
 If you want to see how wines are made, they offer free tours Monday through Wednesday, Friday, and Saturday from 1:00-5:00 PM every half hour.
 If you have a group, just call ahead.
 Tastings are always free.

 Get your picture taken on the Sky Lift.
 This nostalgic ride has been open for over 50 years.
 You’ll be taken to the top of Crockett Mountain where an impressive view of Gatlinburg awaits.
 While kids can certainly go on the Sky Lift, there isn’t anything to secure you except for a safety bar, so your kids would have to be able to sit still.
 They operate daily and open at 9:00 AM.
 Their evening hours vary with the season.
 If you get the munchies after the ride, they have frozen drinks, snacks, and ice cream in their gift shop.